Eleanor McEvoy: "Only a Woman's Heart"

-"Only A Woman's Heart" also has a page and half mention in Charles Webb's book New Cardiff, which was made into the movie Hope Springs.
+"Only A Woman's Heart" also has a page and a half mention in Charles Webb's book New Cardiff, which was made into the movie Hope Springs.
 Webb's book, The Graduate, was the basis for the award-winning film The Graduate.

-2012 marks the twentieth anniversary of A Woman's Heart.
+2012 marked the twentieth anniversary of A Woman's Heart.
 The anniversary was celebrated with four sold-out performances at the Olympia Theatre in Dublin, Ireland.
 Eleanor McEvoy, Mary Coughlan, Sharon Shannon, Dolores Keane, Wallis Bird, and Hermione Hennessy were on the bill.
-Further anniversary concerts are being planned.

-In April 2012, Kiera Murphy produced at documentary entitled Our Woman's Hearts which explores how A Woman's Heart came about, why it became so popular, as well as the effect it has had on three generations of women.
+In April 2012, Kiera Murphy produced a documentary entitled Our Woman's Hearts which explores how A Woman's Heart came about, why it became so popular, as well as the effect it has had on three generations of women.
 The documentary is a part of RTÉ Radio 1's series Documentary on One.